dbcli/mssql-cli/README.rst

     $ pip install mssql-cli

-Please refer to the `installation guide`_ for detailed install instructions.
+Please refer to the table above for detailed install instructions.

 Usage
 -----